 Michigan’s minimum wage is $7.40 an hour.
 If you are making $6.50 an hour, it sounds like Meijer is breaking employment laws as well.

-I agree with you 100% about customers, and some of the customers thinks that all they have to do is be rude.
-And they get their way, The Customer is always right, is a bunch of BS. they are not always right, they are human and they do make mistakes.
+I agree with you 100% about customers, and some of the customers think that all they have to do is be rude.
+And they get their way, “the customer is always right,” is a bunch of B.S.
+They are not always right, they are human and they do make mistakes.
 I think that Michigan should get rid of that stupid law, like the other states.
 I bet the theft and changing of prices will be cut.
-People live of that michigan scan law.
+People live off that Michigan Scanner Law.

 By the way, is it ok if i post this at my meijer? every one of my coworkers will get a kick out of this.